Beach evolution: Soft engineering methods

-Soft engineering uses a “soft” (non-permanent) structure by creating a larger sand reservoir, pushing the shoreline seaward.
+Soft engineering uses a "soft" (non-permanent) structure by creating a larger sand reservoir, pushing the shoreline seaward.
 It gained popularity because it preserved beach resources and avoided the negative effects of hard structures.

 Managed retreat

 Managed retreat means the shoreline is left to erode, while relocating buildings and infrastructure further inland.

 Beach evolution

 Beach evolution, also called "beach replenishment" or "beach nourishment", it involves importing sand from elsewhere and adding it to the existing beach.
 The imported sand should be of a similar quality to the existing beach material so it can meld with the natural local processes and without adverse effects.
 Without the groynes or scheme requires repeated applications on an annual or multi-year cycle.
-Beach nourishment can be used in combination with seaward curving halfmoon shaped "headland breakwater" structure, this combining the benefits of breakwater and groyne structures.
+Beach nourishment can be used in combination with seaward curving half-moon shaped "headland breakwater" structure, this combining the benefits of breakwater and groyne structures.

 Sand dune stabilization

 Sand dune stabilization protects beaches by catching windblown sand, increasing natural beach formation.
 Fences can allow sand traps to create blowouts and increase windblown sand capture.
 Plants such as Ammophila (Marram grass) can bind the sediment.